The sign for Sivells Pub in the Glasgow Studen Union

 "For Agnes"

-a portrait of Agnes Wallace, the artist's niece, from April, 1926.
+Portrait of Agnes Wallace, the artist's niece, from April, 1926.

 Close-up profile